N-45div/Formal-Verification-Solana-Alpenglow-Consensus-Protocol/README.md

 Licensed under the **Apache License, Version 2.0**.
 See [LICENSE](./LICENSE) for full details.

 ---

-## 🎉 **Ready for Challenge Submission**

-This comprehensive formal verification demonstrates that **Alpenglow's safety properties are mathematically sound** and provides the formal foundation necessary for deploying this consensus protocol in production environments securing billions of dollars in value.

 **Built for the Solana ecosystem and formal verification community**